-ICT has been part of the full curriculum review in 2017/2018 and is now central to 'The Big Question' that is being asked in our Circle of Life non-core curriculum work.
-During the academic year 2016/2017 a full and comprehensive review of E-safety was undertaken.
+ICT has been part of the full curriculum review and is now central to 'The Big Question' that is being asked across school.
+A full and comprehensive review of E-safety was undertaken by the subject leader recently.
 Subsequently a new program of study for each year group has been developed and a series of whole school icons has been introduced across the curriculum to denote coverage.
 We have recently updated the subject action plan, ready for the second half of the year, and during leadership time we have been analysing evidence of the children's learning and outcomes.

 The e-safety programme of study encourages children to establish a grounded understanding of trust and friendship in safe ways.
 It allows children throughout school to learn about ways to stay safe and use the internet effectively and refers to 'rule of law' when talking about what we can and cannot do when working online.
 Much of our curriculum is cross-curricular and affords children opportunities to make links between ideas and concepts.
 Whilst creating posters about the rainforest in years 3 and 4 children establish a deepened understanding of respect for their environment.
 In reception children explore everyday technologies to help them develop their understanding of the world around them and develop lines of trust.
 Our e-safety aspects are particularly driven by the need for tolerance, awareness of individual liberty and respect when communicating with others.
 We build into our work studies of online bullying and how we, and those we care about, can stay safe and respected on the internet.